fieldbook/api-docs/reference.md

 * Must have an `url` key with a callback URL.
 * May optionally have an `actions` key containing an array of actions to listen for.
 The actions are `create`, `update`, and `destroy`.
 If omitted, the callback will fire on all actions.
+* May optionally have a `sheet` key with a sheet slug or id.
+If provided, the webhook will only fire for changes in this sheet.
+If omitted, it will fire for changes in any sheet in the book.

 Example: